 Fondouk el-Nejjarine – The Fondouk el-Nejjarine (also known as the “Wood Museum” and the Musée de Bois) faces the old Place el-Nejjarine or the “Carpenter’s Square.”
 The fondouk was constructed in the 18th century and originally served as a “caravanaserai” or “roadside inn” for travelers and traders.
-Visitors will want to spend an hour or so in this wonderfully restored fondouk learning about the woodwork indigenous to the region while viewing artifacts dating from the 14th century.
+A former minister spent 25 million dirhams (about 3 million USD) to restore this fondouk and transform it into the museum it is today.
+Visitors will want to spend an hour or so in this wonderfully restored building learning about the woodwork indigenous to Morocco, the tools used, as well as a collection of wood and cabinet work — both ancient, dating from the 14th century, as well as more modern pieces — from various regions in Morocco.
 Make sure you leave time to visit the rooftop terrace, one of the best views of Fez.
 A beverage will set you back 10dhs.
-(Open 10am – 5pm daily; Entrance 20 dhs).
+(Open 10am – 5pm daily; 20 dhs).

-Nejjarine Square and Museum – Located near the carpenter district in the middle of the medina, this beautiful square is dotted with Andalusian-style architecture dating from the 18th century.
+Nejjarine Square and Museum – Located near the carpenter souk in the middle of the medina, this beautiful square is dotted with Andalusian-style architecture dating from the 18th century.
 The museum in situated in a former funduq that a former minister spent 25 million dirhams (about 3 million USD) to restore.
 The museum showcases woodworking tools along with a collection of wood and cabinet work, both ancient and modern from various regions in Morocco.
 Open seven days a week.
 10am – 7pm.
 10dhs.

-Where to Eat?
+Fez Travel Guide: Where to Eat?

 Some of our favorite restaurants are listed below.
 For a more complete selection of restaurants searchable by location, cuisine and price, check out Best Restaurants of Morocco.